lamhq/tech-notes/pages/devops/aws/7-security/3-data-protection/1-secret-manager.md

 Users and applications retrieve secrets with a call to Secrets Manager APIs, eliminating the need to hardcode sensitive information in plain text.

 - Encryption in transit and at rest using KMS
-- Automatically rotates credentials.
-Immediately rotates after enabled
+- Automatically rotates credentials (rotates immediately after enabled)
 - Apply fine-grained access control using IAM policies
 - Costs money but is highly scalable